jsGanttImproved/jsgantt-improved/README.md

   vLang: 'en',
   vShowTaskInfoLink: 1, // Show link in tool tip (0/1)
   vShowEndWeekDate: 0,  // Show/Hide the date for the last day of the week in header for daily
+  vAdditionalHeaders: { // Add data columns to your table
+      category: {
+        title: 'Category'
+      },
+      sector: {
+        title: 'Sector'
+      }
+    },
   vUseSingleCell: 10000, // Set the threshold cell per table row (Helps performance for large data.
-  vFormatArr: ['Day', 'Week', 'Month', 'Quarter'], // Even with setUseSingleCell using Hour format on such a large chart can cause issues in some browsers
+  vFormatArr: ['Day', 'Week', 'Month', 'Quarter'], // Even with setUseSingleCell using Hour format on such a large chart can cause issues in some browsers,

 });

 // Load from a Json url